 (8) The Web Steering Committee is the peak web governance body of the University of Western Sydney.

-(9) Chaired by the Deputy Vice-Chancellor, Corporate Strategy and Services its role is to:
+(9) Chaired by the Deputy Vice-Chancellor and University Provost its role is to:

 (10) The Director, Marketing and Communication, provides strategic support to the Web Steering Committee and is the contact for Web Steering Committee enquiries.